astronomer/docs/learn/airflow-database.md

 - Never directly modifying the metadata database except in extremely rare circumstances, as this can cause dependency issues and corrupt your Airflow instance.

-## Use the Airflow REST API to access the metadata database
+## Use the Apache Airflow® REST API to access the metadata database

 The best method for retrieving data from the metadata database is using the Airflow UI or making a GET request to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html).